xplenty/xplenty-api-doc-v2/sections/list-members.md

 ### Description
 This call returns information for a list of account members.
-Optionally, you can supply the input parameters to filter the member list so that it contains only members with a specific role or email and to determine the order by which the list will be sorted.
+Optionally, you can supply the input parameters to filter the member list so that it contains only members with a specific role or email, and to determine the order by which the list will be sorted.

-The details returned for each memeber are:
+The details returned for each member are:

 * **id** - the member's numeric identifier
 * **name** - the name given to the member upon creation
 * **email** - the member's email
 * **gravatar_email** - the member's gravater email
 * **avatar_url** - the url for the member's avatar
-* **created_at** - the date and time the memeber was created
+* **created_at** - the date and time the member was created
 * **updated_at** - the date and time the member was last updated
 * **role** - the member's role ("admin" or "member")
 * **owner** - indicator if the member is the account owner